-Healthcare in the U.S. is set up differently than in most other countries, so much of the terminology and the process can be confusing for visitors to the U.S.
+Healthcare in the U.S. is set up differently than in most other countries, so much of the terminology and the process can be confusing for visitors.

 Your insurance must meet the following requirements:

 Coverage Requirement

 Medical coverage \$100,000 per incident

 Medical evacuation \$50,000

 Repatriation of remains \$25,000

 Deductible \$500 per incident or less